 What Is Bounce Rate?

 Bounce rate is a metric used in web analytics to measure the percentage of visitors who land on a webpage and then leave without interacting further with the site.
 A “bounce” happens when a user visits a page and exits without clicking on other links, browsing additional pages, or engaging with any content.
-A high bounce rate can indicate that the landing page is not meeting users’ expectations, while a low bounce rate suggests that visitors are finding what they need and exploring more of the website.
+A high rate can indicate that the landing page is not meeting users’ expectations, while a low bounces suggests that visitors are finding what they need and exploring more of the website.

 Why Is Bounce Rate Important?